 “Crap.”
 Wylie gritted his teeth as darkness throbbed through him in a fresh wave of heat, his senses consumed with the heady scent of blood.
 This was bad.
-Whatever was happening to him was really bad, some sort of insanity he could barely comprehend, and he was terrified of what it was turning him into.
+Whatever was happening to him was really bad, some sort of insanity he could barely comprehend.
+Worse, he was terrified of what it was turning him into.

 ‘Feed… We will have our reward…’

 “Aw, shit.”
 Saliva flooded Wylie’s mouth, and he lurched forward as the room spun.
 Flushed and dizzy, he couldn’t pull his eyes away from the faint flicker he saw as the homeowner’s flesh pulsed with each weak heartbeat.
 Nothing should taste this good.
 Nothing should be able to take him over like a fucking puppet.
 Nothing should have him attack some weak, defenseless, dying dude.